Hunlen Falls – Canada’s 3rd Highest Waterfall

 There may be a lot of trees down, especially because of deadfalls from a pine bark beetle infestation.

-This area is famous for its grizzly and black bears.
-In fact Tweedsmuir Park recommends hiking the first 3 km of the trail between late morning and early afternoon to avoid them.
+The area around Hunlen Falls and the Turner Lakes is famous for its grizzly and black bears.
+In fact, Tweedsmuir Park recommends hiking the first 3 km of the trail between late morning and early afternoon to avoid them.

 From Turner Lake you can access several days’ worth of high alpine hiking including the Panorama Loop Trails and the trail to Ptarmigan Lake.
 Be sure to bring a good map and compass or GPS.
 I’d also recommend a Garmin InReach Mini should you have an emergency.
 As you may have guessed this hike is rated difficult.